camunda/camunda-bpm-platform/spin/docs/user-guide/json/reading-json.md

 SpinJsonNode json = S(inputStram, jsonTree());
 ```

 > **Closing the input stream**: Note that spin does not close the input stream.
-Users are required
-> to close the input stream after fully processing it with spin.
+Users are required to close the input stream after fully processing it with spin.

 The `JSON(...)` method also supports input streams.
-The following example shows how to read Json
-from a File (error handling ommitted):
+The following example shows how to read JSON from a file (error handling ommitted):

 ```java
 import static org.camunda.spin.Spin.*;